iasonasxrist/k8s-microservices-template/Readme.md

 - Type: ClusterIP: This service is only accessible within the Kubernetes cluster.
 It does not have an external IP address, meaning it cannot be accessed from outside the cluster.
 - Cluster IP: The internal IP address of the service within the cluster.
 Other services within the cluster can use this IP address to communicate with the backend service.
 - Ports: This service listens on port 3000 using the TCP protocol.
 Other services within the cluster can communicate with the backend service on this port.

-# commandservice-clusterip-srv
-Name: commandservice-clusterip-srv
-Type: ClusterIP
-Cluster IP: 10.103.202.29
-External IP: <none>
-Ports: 80/TCP
-Age: 33d

-Explanation:
-- Type: ClusterIP: This service is also only accessible within the Kubernetes cluster.
-- Cluster IP: The internal IP address of the service within the cluster.
-Other services within the cluster can use this IP address to communicate with the commandservice-clusterip-srv service.
-- Ports: This service listens on port 80 using the TCP protocol.
-Other services within the cluster can communicate with the commandservice-clusterip-srv service on this port.

 # frontend
 Name: frontend